-House committee approves bill to create commission on slavery reparations, supporters call it long overdue
+House panel approves bill to create commission on slavery reparations

 The bill would establish a 15-person commission that would study the effects of slavery and racial discrimination in the United States from before the country’s founding to today.
 The commission would then submit to Congress its findings and “appropriate remedies” on how best to compensate Black Americans.
 The legislation is H.R.
 40 — designated as such to reflect the “40 acres and a mule” that the U.S. government promised, and later rescinded, enslaved people after the Civil War.

-While Democrats are largely on board with the proposal, Rep. Lou Correa (D-Calif.) used the moment to argue the nation should also issue an apology to the Mexican American community, which has also faced discrimination and deportation for over a century.
+Although Democrats are largely on board with the proposal, Rep. Lou Correa (D-Calif.) used the moment to argue the nation also should issue an apology to the Mexican American community, which has faced discrimination and deportation for more than a century.

-Republicans on the House Judiciary Committee voted against the measure, arguing that reparations would force citizens who have no history of enslavers in their family or who had family members that fought to abolish slavery to have their tax dollars used to pay for the misdeeds of others.
+Republicans on the House Judiciary Committee voted against the measure, arguing that reparations would force citizens who have no history of enslavers in their family or who had family members who fought to abolish slavery to have their tax dollars used to pay for the misdeeds of others.

-“Spending $20 million in taxpayer money to reach a conclusion you already know what it’s going to be,” Ranking Member Jim Jordan (R-Ohio).
+“Spending $20 million in taxpayer money to reach a conclusion you already know what it’s going to be,” said ranking Republican Jim Jordan (Ohio).
 “Look, everyone knows how evil slavery was, wrong as wrong can be.
 But this is not something we should be passing.”

-Rep. Burgess Owens (R-Utah), one of two Black Republicans in the House, characterized the legislation as portraying black communities as helpless while ignoring their successes.
+Rep. Burgess Owens (R-Utah), one of two Black Republicans in the House, characterized the legislation as portraying Black communities as helpless while ignoring their successes.

 “Slavery was and still is an evil,” he said.
 “Reparation is divisive.
-It speaks to the fact that we are a hapless, hopeless race that never did anything but wait for white people to show up and help us and it’s a falsehood.”
+It speaks to the fact that we are a hapless, hopeless race that never did anything but wait for White people to show up and help us, and it’s a falsehood.”

 Jackson Lee asked her Republican colleagues to put politics aside and acknowledge that the commission would serve as a form of closure that Black Americans and the country need after generations of discrimination and disparities.

-“That is the basis of this commission, to be able to look globally at the issue of slavery as the original sin and the brutality of it and to then take the journey as it looks at the stark disparities in the African American community,” Jackson Lee said.
+“That is the basis of this commission, to be able to look globally at the issue of slavery as the original sin and the brutality of it, and to then take the journey as it looks at the stark disparities in the African American community,” Jackson Lee said.
 “I hope we will not take the opportunity to point blame or to cast any actions of racism as one party or the other.
 It was America’s sin and that’s what we hope to address.”

 Republicans did not heed her request.